County Library Capital Project Grant Program

 Using County Library Capital Grant Program funding, the library redesigned and replaced the entire exterior and interior roof structure which included the redesign of the roof and dormers, removal and replacement of existing roof with a new metal roof, new interior ceilings, insulation, new interior lighting, and a new guttering system.
 These upgrades ensure continued protection for the library collection furniture and equipment.

-Plans for the Gaithersburg Branch of the Montgomery County Public Library
+Gaithersburg Branch of the Montgomery County Public Library

 Montgomery County Public Libraries-Gaithersburg Branch and Silver Spring Branch